 Most of the Southeast and newer homes keep it cool

-Central AC is common in households where the income is greater than $100,000.
-About 75% have it, this survey shows.
-But even among low-income households (those earning below $40,000), roughly 50% have central air.
+Central AC is more common in households where the income is greater than $100,000.
+About 34% have it, this survey shows.
+But even among low-income households (those earning below $40,000), roughly 28% have central air.

 Two identical houses: One with central AC, one without.
 Which one is worth more?

-One appraisal estimate in Money magazine says that installing a new central air-conditioning system will increase your property value by 10%.
-Our agents modify this a bit, noting that while they would price a home with central AC higher than one without, the pricing depends on other market conditions.
+Although one appraisal estimate in Pocket Sense says that installing a new central air-conditioning system will increase your property value by 10%, our agents modify this a bit.
+While they would price a home with central AC higher than one without, the pricing depends on other market conditions.

 If a 1,000-square-foot cabin sells for about $100,000 with central air, Sophiea says he’d list a similar-size cabin without AC for about $10,000 less because of the desirability.